-The community goals were originally developed with input from residents, property and business owners, the Planning Commission, the Township Board of Trustees, and other Township officials, and then reaffirmed by the public for the 2019 plan update.
+The community goals have been developed with input from residents, property and business owners, the Planning Commission, the Township Board of Trustees, and other Township officials, and then reaffirmed by the public for the 2019 plan update.

 Public Participation efforts are described in greater detail in the following sections.
-Summaries of findings for the Public Participation Events and are prepared in memorandums and attachments to this plan.
+Summaries of findings for the public participation events are found in memorandums and attachments to this plan.